FINALZ-27980/Arcade-Game-Exract-Files/README.md

 Model: .x (DirectX3D Model File)

-If You Wanna To Convert And Fix It To FBX(Cuz Hand Part Has Shifted), Plz Use Deep Exploration Convert To .Obj First, Then Import To Blender To Fix.
+If You Wanna To Convert And Fix It To FBX(Cuz Hand Part Has Shifted), Plz Use Deep Exploration Convert To .fbx First, Then Import To Blender To Fix.

 Tip: Should T-Pose Then Import To Blender.